Vyral/base-template/_posts/2019-01-18-what-did-our-market-look-like-last-january.md

 The average sales price in Oconee, meanwhile, rose dramatically—from $336,590 in 2017 to $371,000 in 2018.
 Finally, the average days on market in that county dropped from 128 to 105.

 Clarke County saw similar trends.
-There were 1,546 total home sales there in January of 2017 and 1,478 total home sales the following year.
+There were 1,546 total home sales there in 2017 and 1,478 total home sales the following year.
 Like Oconee County, the average home price rose.
 In Clarke County, this meant a jump from $197,000 in 2017 to $236,000 in 2018.&nbsp;

 In a similar fashion to the other data we’ve covered, the average days on market in Clarke County dropped from 108 in 2017 to 68 last year.&nbsp;